Introduction to IELTS

 Which one should I choose, Academic or General Training IELTS?

-There are two types of IELTS tests to choose from: the General Training and the Academic.
+There are two types of IELTS tests to choose from: General Training and Academic.
 You must decide which you are going to take before registering for your test.

 There are several factors to take into account when you want to decide which IELTS test to take.
 These include your goals and your needs.
 It is best to seek advice from the school, university, organization or government that you are applying to, to determine which test is the correct one.
 However, we have listed a number of examples below.